STEM-EvCC/level-2-program-using-forloop1-khbd2006/README.md

-# Stem 103_Level 2_For Loop

-##Khatereh Banan Dargah,Fall 2025

-###Description :
+#STEM 103, Fall 2025, Khatereh Banan Dargah,
+ Level 2, For Loop

+##Description:
-This program analyzes data about space missions.It uses a for loop to go through lists of mission names,years,and success results.
+This Python program analyzes a list of space missions using a for loop and three parallel lists.

-####The program:
+For each mission, it checks the mission’s name, launch year, and whether the mission was successful or not.
+The program then:
-1-Counts the total number of missions.
+-Counts the total number of missions
-2-Counts how many missions were successful.
+-Counts how many missions were successful
-3-Calculates the success rate as a percentage.
+-Calculates the success rate as a percentage
-4-Lists all missions that were launched before the year 2000.
+-Lists all missions that were launched before the year 2000

-#####How the program works:
+###Algorithm:

+1. Define three parallel lists for mission names, launch years, and success status.
+2. Initialize counters for total missions, successful missions, and an empty list for missions before 2000.
-1-A for loop goes through each mission index.
+3. Use a for loop with range(len(mission_names)) to process each mission by index.
-2-The program adds +1 to the total number of missions.
-3-If the missions was successful(True),it adds +1 to the success counter.
+4. In each iteration:

+-Increase the total mission counter.
+-If the mission is successful, increase the successful mission counter.
-4-If the year is before 2000,that mission name is added a new list.
+-If the mission year is less than 2000, add the mission name to a special list.

-5-The program calculates success rate using the formula:success rate=(success mission/total mission)*100
-6-Finally,it prints all results in aclear,easy-to-read format.
+5. After the loop, calculate the success rate as a percentage.
+6. Print the total missions, successful missions, and success rate (formatted with two decimal places).
+7. Print the list of missions launched before the year 2000.
+####Python Concepts Used:
+-for loop with range(len(list)) to iterate over list indices -Parallel lists (using the same index to access related data) -if statements for decision making
+-Counters to track totals
+-List methods such as .append()
+-Basic arithmetic and percentage calculation -f-strings and numeric formatting ({value:.2f}) for clean output

+#####Input and Output:
+-Input:
+There is no user input in this program.
+All data is stored in three predefined lists inside the code.
+-Output:
+The program prints:

+-The total number of missions
+-The number of successful missions
+-The success rate as a percentage with two decimal places -A list of mission names that were launched before the year 2000